Have a Question?

 How does ICIS gather information?

 ICIS price quotations are based on information gathered from a wide cross-section of the market, comprising consumers, producers, traders and distributors.
-To find out more about how ICIS gathers information, click here.
+Find out More

 How often is price data updated?

 ICIS pricing reports are published throughout the week with the vast majority published on Friday.
 Some are published on Tuesday, Wednesday and Thursday, and a select few are published daily.
 ICIS pricing reports are generally written on the day of publication.